 Shell and Slurm Practice

 This assignment will provide practice for various Slurm commands and features such as job arrays and job dependencies.
-You will write 3 or 4 small scripts for this assignment:
+You will write 3 small scripts for this assignment:

 energize.sh